tiagotnx/frontend-mentor/news-homepage-main/README.md

 Users should be able to:

--   View the optimal layout depending on their device's screen size
+-   View the optimal layout for the interface depending on their device's screen size
--   See hover and focus states for interactive elements
+-   See hover and focus states for all interactive elements on the page
+-   **Bonus**: Toggle the mobile menu (requires some JavaScript)

 ### Screenshot